ozone-his/ozone-analytics/README.md

 Which will start ;

 * [ZooKeeper](https://zookeeper.apache.org/ "ZooKeeper") - Used by Flink for High Availability ensuring we can always recover when a job fails or is stopped.
-Without this, Flink job will restart the streaming every time it is stopped and restarted.
+Without this, the Flink job will restart the streaming every time it is stopped and restarted.
 * [Kafka Connect](https://docs.confluent.io/platform/current/connect/ "Kafka Connect")  - Kafka Connect is a tool for scalably and reliably streaming data between Apache Kafka and other systems.
-In the context of this project Kafka Connect is used as means of deploying [Debezium](https://debezium.io/documentation/reference/stable/architecture.html "Debezium").
+In the context of this project, Kafka Connect is used as a means of deploying [Debezium](https://debezium.io/documentation/reference/stable/architecture.html "Debezium").
 * [Kafka](https://kafka.apache.org/ "Kafka") - Used for storing streamed events from MySQL.
 * [Kowl](https://github.com/redpanda-data/kowl "Kowl") - Provides and UI for managing Kafka.
 * [Flink Job Manager](https://nightlies.apache.org/flink/flink-docs-master/docs/internals/job_scheduling/ "Flink Job Manager") - Coordinates the Flink cluster.